satoshiiizuka/siggraph2016_colorization/README.md

 th colorize.lua ansel_colorado_1941.png out.png
 ```

+### Notes

-This is developed on a linux machine running Ubuntu 14.04 during late 2015.
+- This is developed on a linux machine running Ubuntu 14.04 during late 2015.
+- The provided code does not use GPU accelerated (trivial to change).
+- Please note that the model is slow on large images (over 512x512 pixels) and may run out of memory.

+## Citing

 If you use this code please cite:

 ```
  @Article{IizukaSIGGRAPH2016,